keptn/keptn.github.io/content/docs/0.16.x/manage/service/index.md

 **Requirements for the Helm Chart to deploy**

-After creating a service, you need to provide a Helm Chart for the service to deploy it.
+After creating a service, you need to provide a Helm Chart where the service deploys.
 For Keptn, the [Helm Chart](https://Helm.sh/) has the following requirements:

-1. The Helm chart _has_ to contain exactly one [deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
-In this deployment, the properties `spec.selector.matchLabels.app` and `spec.template.metadata.labels.app` have to be set.
+1. The Helm chart _must_ contain exactly one [deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
+The properties `spec.selector.matchLabels.app` and `spec.template.metadata.labels.app` must be set in this deployment.

-1. The Helm chart _has_ to contain exactly one [service](https://kubernetes.io/docs/concepts/services-networking/service/).
-In this service, the property `spec.selector.app` has to be set.
+1. The Helm chart _must_ contain exactly one [service](https://kubernetes.io/docs/concepts/services-networking/service/).
+The property `spec.selector.app` must be set in this service.

-1. The Helm chart _has_ to contain a `values.yaml` file with at least the `image` and `replicaCount` parameter for the deployment.
-These `image` and `replicaCount` parameters have to be used in the deployment.
+1. The Helm chart _must_ contain a `values.yaml` file with at least the `image` and `replicaCount` parameter for the deployment.
+These `image` and `replicaCount` parameters must be used in the deployment.
 An example is shown below:

   ```yaml
   image: docker.io/keptnexamples/carts:0.13.1
   replicaCount: 1